CSUF-CPSC120-2019F23-24/labex01/README.md

     git push
     ```

-1. When you finish the exercise, go back to Titanium and click on the `Add submission` button in the lab exercise page.
+1. When you have finished all problems of the exercise, go back to Titanium and click on the `Add submission` button in the lab exercise page.
 Provide a short message *that includes your GitHub username* in the text area such as "user tuffy - finished lab exercise" and click on `Save changes`.
 Finally, click on `Submit assignment` to inform your instructor that you are done.